Bandits and Experts in Metric Spaces: Preliminaries

 \subsection{Problem formulation and notation}

 In the \problem, the problem instance is a triple $(X,\mD,\mu)$, where $(X,\mD)$ is a metric space and $\mu \,:\, X \rightarrow [0,1]$ is a a Lipschitz function on $(X,\mD)$ with Lipschitz constant $1$.
 (In other words, $\mu$ satisfies \emph{Lipschitz condition}~\eqref{eq:Lipschitz-condition}). $(X,\mD)$ is revealed to an algorithm, whereas $\mu$ is not.
-In each round the algorithm chooses a strategy $x \in X$ and receives payoff $f(x)\in [0,1]$ chosen independently from some distribution $\prob_x$ with expectation $\mu(x)$.
+In each round $t$ the algorithm chooses a strategy $x=x_t \in X$ and receives payoff $f_t(x)\in [0,1]$ chosen independently from some distribution $\prob_x$ with expectation $\mu(x)$.
 Without loss of generality, the diameter of $(X,\mD)$ is at most $1$.
+To simplify exposition, the parameterized family of reward distributions $\prob_x$ is assumed to be fixed over time, and suppressed from the notation.

 Throughout the paper, $(X,\mD)$ and $\mu$ will denote, respectively, a metric space of diameter $\leq 1$ and a Lipschitz function as above.
 We will say that $X$ is the set of strategies (``arms''), $\mD$ is the \emph{similarity function}, and $\mu$ is the \emph{payoff function}.